Geometric origin of adversarial vulnerability in deep learning

 Recent works started to focus on the geometric origin of this trade-off.
-Empirical studies of the hierarchical nucleation in DNNs were first carried out~\cite{Laio-2020,Donoho-2020,He-2023}, which uncovers how end-to-end training forms a geometric separation of data.
+Empirical studies of the hierarchical nucleation in DNNs were first carried out~\cite{Laio-2020,Donoho-2020,He-2023}, which uncovered how end-to-end training forms a geometric separation of data but does not reveal the theoretical foundation.
 A further conjecture was put forward on the relationship between data concentration and adversarial vulnerability~\cite{Adv-2023}.
-These works implied that the backpropagation can be replaced by a layerwise training with a geometry cost, which was recently realized on a shallow network of one hidden layer~\cite{Xie-2025}.
+These works implied that the backpropagation can be replaced by layerwise training with a geometry cost, which was recently realized on a shallow network of one hidden layer~\cite{Xie-2025}.
 The within-class distance and between-class distance are jointly optimized, leading to a well-controlled trade-off between generalization accuracy and adversarial robustness~\cite{Xie-2025}.
-However, generalization of this principle to a deep network with an arbitrary number of hidden layers is challenging, as an accurate control of intermediate geometry at each hidden layer is required.
-Therefore, to completely solve the hard-to-balance trade-off, we need a fresh route.
+However, generalization of this principle to a deep network with an arbitrary number of hidden layers is challenging, as accurate control of intermediate geometry at each hidden layer is required.
+Therefore, solving the hard-to-balance trade-off in deep networks is of both practical and theoretical interest.